Top HR Tech Trends in 2023 to take your Recruitment to Next Level

 - Managing leave requests by processing them in absence management

-The chart below explains various other ways in which Chatbot as HR tech trends can be helpful for your organizational needs, especially for recruitment purposes.
+The chart below explains various other ways in which Chatbots like ChatGPT can be helpful for your organizational needs, especially for recruitment purposes.
 These chatbots will reduce the load on HR teams and they can focus on essential tasks that require human interaction and judgment.

 • Blockchain for Talent Acquisition